galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-local-debug.md

 }
 ```
 3. Check that the port number specified, so that when you configure the IDE the port used by the IDE matches the port number that is used by the testcase.
 In this example, `port` is set to `2970`, which is the default value.<br>
 4. Check the value of the `request` field.
-The request field with a value of `attach` can be paired with the default of `listen` that is used by the `runs submit local --debug` command.
+The request field with a value of `attach` can be paired with the default of `listen` that is used by the `galasactl runs submit local --debug` command.
 Each tool must be configured with the opposite value, so one listens to the port, and the other attaches to it.
 5. Make a note of the `name` that is specified so that you select this configuration to launch the test in the Java debugger.